Australia's Bushfires - how you can help

-There’s no doubt Australia is in the midst of some pretty horrific bushfires, and it’s heartbreaking to see the images and footage coming out of the firegrounds of houses, people and wildlife.
+There’s no doubt Australia is amid some pretty horrific bushfires, and it’s heartbreaking to see the images and footage coming out of the firegrounds of houses, people and wildlife.

-We know many of our customers are looking for somewhere to donate, or provide relief, so we wanted to bring together a list of where you can donate and how you can help.
+We know many of our customers are looking for somewhere to donate or provide relief, so we wanted to bring together a list of where you can contribute and how you can help.
 Every dollar counts, and any donation you can make will help those affected.

-Salvation Army Emergency Services (SAES) teams are responding to the bushfires in NSW and Queensland as an unprecedented number of emergency-level fires cause tragic loss of life and property.
+Salvation Army Emergency Services (SAES) teams respond to the bushfires in NSW and Queensland as an unprecedented number of emergency-level fires cause tragic loss of life and property.
 Your donation means helping them deliver crucial support to help devastated communities recover.

-The Gippsland Emergency Relief Fund (GERF) is a registered charity that was established in 1978 to provide immediate short-term funds to Gippslanders affected by natural disaster events.
-It is completely funded by donations from businesses, community groups and individuals.
+The Gippsland Emergency Relief Fund (GERF) is a registered charity established in 1978 to provide immediate short-term funds to Gippslanders affected by natural disaster events.
+It is entirely funded by donations from businesses, community groups and individuals.
 Run by volunteers, all donations are returned to the community.

 Other Ways to Help

-If you’re not in a position to spare funds, there’s other ways you can help.
+If you’re not in a position to spare funds, there are other ways you can help.

-If you’re in areas affected by water, heat or smoke, you can put out containers of water for wildlife.
-You can also donate to wildlife charities who are helping koalas, kangaroos and other animals who have been affected, including Koala Rescue Queensland, Koalas in Care, WIRES, and Wild2Free.
+If you’re in areas affected by water, heat or smoke, you can put out water containers for wildlife.
+You can also donate to wildlife charities that are helping koalas, kangaroos and other animals who have been affected, including Koala Rescue Queensland, Koalas in Care, WIRES, and Wild2Free.

 You can also donate old clothes and household items to the above charities, or other local groups, to be passed onto those who have lost everything.